Click play to listen to this article.

-This shit is all backward.
+This shit is all backwards.
 It’s not healthy, it’s not sane, and it abso-fucking-lutely doesn’t lead to a bubbly reconciliation.

-Look, I know every fiber in your body wants to call or text your ex, and I know every greedy guru keeps telling you to do it, but you have to resist.
+I know every fiber in your body wants to reach out to your ex, and I know every greedy guru keeps telling you to do it, but you have to resist.

 - You can’t control the outcome of your relationship; you can’t control your ex.

-The obvious foe behind why you can’t stop chasing after your ex is the desire to get them back, but the whole idea goes way deeper.
-Let’s explore:
+Now the obvious foe behind why you can’t stop chasing after your ex is the desire to get them back, but the whole idea goes way deeper.
+Let’s explore.

 - You’re afraid your ex will forget you.

-- You think your ex is special or “the one.”
+- You think your ex is special or your soulmate.

 - You’re afraid of the uncertainty Singledom transpires.

 - You’re addicted to your ex and can’t stop missing, obsessing, and thinking about them.